traghavendra466/connectivity/README.md

 Two cities are considered to be connected if there’s a series of routes/roads that can be traveled from one city to another.

 List of roads is available in a file.
-The file contains a list of city pairs (one pair per line, comma separeated), whih indicates there is a road between those cities.
+The file contains a list of city pairs (one pair per line, comma separated), which indicates there is a road between those cities.
 A sample list of routes are available in a project file `city.txt` located under the `resource` directory.

 This application responds with 'yes' if city1 is connected to city2, 'no' if city1 is not connected to city2.
 Any unexpected input results in a 'no' response.